 G. BRAD LEWIS / SCIENCE PHOTO LIBRARY G. BRAD LEWIS / SCIENCE PHOTO LIBRARY

 Lava flow.
-Rising steam caused by glowing orange lava boiling sea water as it meets the ocean at the Hawaiian coast.
+Dribble of molten pahoehoe lava flowing into the ocean at the Hawaiian coast.
 This lava flow originated from the Kilauea volcano, which is one of the world's most active.
-Lava reaches volcanoes from the Earth's interior through faults in the crust, and is forced through them by the high pressure within the Earth.
-The black rock of the Hawaiian coastline is made from old lava flows.
+Pahoehoe lava is a fast-flowing lava which typically solidifies into the twisted ropy forms seen here.
+The black rock which comprises the Hawaiian islands is entirely made from old lava flows.
 The continuous emissions from volcanoes such as Kilauea mean that the Hawaiian islands are still increasing in size.

 Model release not required.
 Property release not required.